Representation theorems for dynamic convex risk measures: Representations of dynamic convex risk measures

-The proofs of Theorem \ref{rmt} and Corollary \ref{rmt2} will be given in Section 6.
+The proofs of Theorem \ref{rmt} and Corollary \ref{rmt2} will be given in Section \ref{sec6}.
 In the following, we make some remarks on Theorem \ref{rmt} and Corollary \ref{rmt2}.

-\begin{remark} \begin{itemize} \item[(i)] For the representation theorems via quadratic $g$-expectations, \cite[Theorem 6.3]{HM} showed that if the regular DRM $\rho$ satisfies several domination conditions, then (\ref{3.2}) holds on $L^\infty({\cal{F}}_T)$; \cite[Theorem 4.6]{Zheng24} showed that if the regular DRM $\rho$ satisfies a locally Lipschitz domination condition and a $L^\infty$-convergence, then (\ref{3.2}) holds on $L^\infty({\cal{F}}_T)$.
-Both the results require that $\rho$ has independent increments.
-This implies that the generator $g$ in (\ref{3.2}) is deterministic.
+\begin{remark} \begin{itemize} \item[(i)] For representation theorems via quadratic $g$-expectations, \cite[Theorem 6.3]{HM} proved that if the regular DRM $\rho$ satisfies certain domination conditions (see Definition 3.8(1)-(3) and (H4) in \cite{HM}), then (\ref{3.2}) holds on $L^\infty({\cal{F}}_T)$. \cite[Theorem 4.6]{Zheng24} showed that if the regular DRM $\rho$ satisfies a locally Lipschitz domination condition together with a convergence assumption (see (A$_{\rho(k)}$) and (A$_{L^\infty}$) in \cite{Zheng24}), then (\ref{3.2}) holds on $L^\infty({\cal{F}}_T)$.
+Both results require $\rho$ to have independent increments, which implies that the generator $g$ in (\ref{3.2}) is deterministic.
 In contrast, in Theorem \ref{rmt}, the terminal variables of $\rho$ are unbounded and we do not require that $\rho$ has independent increments or satisfies additional convergence properties.
-A remark on our proof can be seen in Introduction. \item[(ii)] \cite[Theorem 3.2]{DPR} proved that any convex DRM admits a dual representation as (\ref{3.3}) on $L^\infty({\cal{F}}_T)$ under some additional assumptions.
-In contrast, in Theorem \ref{rmt}, the terminal variables are unbounded and $f$ can be determined by the Legendre–Fenchel transformation of the generator $g$ in (\ref{3.2}).
-Compared to the dual representations for coherent risk measures in literature, in Corollary \ref{rmt2}, the set of probability measures is characterized by the subdifferential $\partial g(t,0).$ Our method relies on (\ref{3.2}) and therefore need to assume (\hyperref[A]{A}). \end{itemize} \end{remark}
+Moreover, for convex DRMs, (\hyperref[A]{A}) seems to be easier to verify in applications than the corresponding conditions in \cite{HM} and \cite{Zheng24}.
+Some remarks on our proof can be found in the Introduction. \item[(ii)] \cite[Theorem 3.2]{DPR} proved that any convex DRM admits a dual representation of the form (\ref{3.3}) on $L^\infty({\cal{F}}_T)$ under certain additional assumptions.
+Our Theorem \ref{rmt}, in contrast, provides a representation for unbounded terminal variables, where the function $f$ is explicitly given by the Legendre-Fenchel transformation of the generator $g$ in (\ref{3.2}).
+Corollary \ref{rmt2} provides a dual representation for coherent DRMs in which the set of probability measures is characterized via the subdifferential $\partial g(t,0)$, a distinctive feature compared to those commonly found in the literature.
+Our method relies on (\ref{3.2}) and therefore requires (\hyperref[A]{A}). \end{itemize} \end{remark}

 The following is a typical example of convex DRMs.

 \begin{example} (Dynamic entropy risk measure) For $\xi\in\mathcal{L}^{\exp}_T$,

 is a convex DRM, called dynamic entropy risk measure.
 By It\^{o}'s formula, we have